9 Simple Steps To Potty Train Your Puppy

 How to housetrain your corgi puppy

-5. Always Supervise Your Corgi Puppy
+5. Always Supervise Your Puppy

+It would be best if you supervised your puppy whenever they’re awake so that you can interrupt inside accidents and reward outside potties.
 Watch out for signs that they need to use the bathroom.
 For example, walking around in circles, sniffing the ground, or squatting.
 As soon as you notice this behavior, take them outside.

 If they’ve already started to poop/peep indoors, clap your hands and say ‘ah ah!’ and take them outside as quickly as possible.
 Then watch them until they’re finished so that you can praise them and give them a treat.